Fashion design mood board and garment spec sheet creation

 Method: POST

-URL: https://api.nsketch-ai.com/v1/sketch-from-reference
+URL: https://api.text2infographic.com/v1/create

 Headers:

-Authorization: Bearer YOUR_NSKETCH_KEY
+Authorization: Bearer YOUR_TEXT2INFOGRAPHIC_API_KEY

 Content-Type: application/json